jaromrax/shspe/README.md

 ----------

   *  with 4 cores, it did not compile (pre 6.08.00 versions) - **OK** for later
   *  when anaconda is installed, there was a mass with version of *some* `lib so  `/home/ojr/anaconda3/lib/libstdc++.so.6`.
 Remove `anaconda` from from PATH and start a new terminal.
+Update: anaconda3 is UNTESTED

   * last test with Pro: 6-08-06